Gursimran21/NextLeap-PMF-2026/solution.md

     2. **Millisecond Autocomplete Ranking:** Discovery often happens before the user finishes typing.
 Because every keystroke triggers a new search query, Swiggy built a machine-learning ranking system optimized for extreme low-latency.

         - **Candidate Generation:** As you type, the system uses OpenSearch to instantly pull a broad set of candidate suggestions, blending traditional text-matching with embedding-based similarity (understanding that "burger" and "cheeseburger" are related).
         - **Real-Time Re-Ranking:** Those initial candidates are immediately passed to lightweight machine learning models (like XGBoost).
-This layer re-orders the suggestions based on real-time signals—such as your past click behavior, what is currently trending, and the time of day.
+This layer re-orders the suggestions based on real-time signals - such as your past click behavior, what is currently trending, and the time of day.
 To save crucial milliseconds, this calculation happens directly inside the search engine itself to avoid network delays.

     3. **Hyper-Local Collaborative Filtering:** Food delivery is uniquely constrained by geography and time.
 A highly-rated restaurant 15 kilometers away is a bad recommendation.

         - **The "Cold Start" Problem:** When a brand-new user opens the app, Swiggy has no historical data on their preferences.
 To provide immediate value, the system uses location-aware collaborative filtering.
         - **Neighborhood Modeling:** Instead of showing universally popular items, the algorithm analyzes what existing users in that specific micro-neighborhood are actively ordering and rating highly.
 This ensures new users immediately see relevant, deliverable options favored by their neighbors.

-    4. **The Real-Time Data Foundation:** The entire discovery experience is powered by a backend designed for massive, spiky traffic—scaling rapidly from 100 to over 15,000 orders per minute during peak lunch and dinner rushes.
+    4. **The Real-Time Data Foundation:** The entire discovery experience is powered by a backend designed for massive, spiky traffic - scaling rapidly from 100 to over 15,000 orders per minute during peak lunch and dinner rushes.

         - **Unified Lakehouse:** Swiggy funnels billions of real-time events (clicks, scrolls, orders, driver locations) into a centralized Lakehouse architecture.
         - **Sub-Second Streaming:** Using stream-processing tools like Apache Flink, the platform processes data with sub-second latency.
 This allows the discovery engine to instantly adjust.
 For example, if a restaurant is overwhelmed with orders or runs out of a key ingredient, the search and recommendation algorithms can dynamically deprioritize that restaurant to protect the customer experience.